 - VI.J.1.
-SUBSTANTIAL COMPLIANCE - ACH has implemented policies regarding our utilization management (UM) system in collaboration and agreement with court-appointed Experts. - Case Management staff began using InterQual as the Utilization Management platform for specialty referrals in March 2021. - Specialty Care Referral Provider Guidelines were developed, and training is continually provided to assist providers in submitting sufficient documentation when making referrals that are processed through InterQual. - A Utilization Management (UM) Subcommittee was formed and began meeting in October 2021.
-Subcommittee members include service line directors, QI, MH, and case management. - The UM Subcommittee continued reviewing selected cases of high utilizers, high risk, complex, and/or high cost in order to ensure that resources are applied appropriately and timely during the monitoring period. - A Utilization Review (UR) team was formed in December 2022 and met to discuss UR tools and other logistics.
-A Provider and QI nurse began meeting monthly in March 2023 to review randomly selected cases pulled from patient grievances.
-Targeted reviews may result from the original UR and tools will be revised as needed. - VI.J.2.
+SUBSTANTIAL COMPLIANCE - ACH has implemented policies regarding our utilization management (UM) system in collaboration and agreement with court-appointed Experts.

+- Case Management staff began using InterQual as the Utilization Management platform for specialty referrals in March 2021. - Specialty Care Referral Provider Guidelines were developed, and training is continually provided to assist providers in submitting sufficient documentation when making referrals that are processed through InterQual. - A Utilization Management (UM) Subcommittee was formed and began meeting in October 2021.
+Subcommittee members include service line directors, QI, MH, and case management. - The UM Subcommittee continued reviewing selected cases of high utilizers, high risk, complex, and/or high cost in order to ensure that resources are applied appropriately and timely during the monitoring period. - o A Utilization Review (UR) team was formed in December 2022 and met to discuss UR tools and other logistics. - VI.J.2.
 SUBSTANTIAL COMPLIANCE - All specialty referrals are ordered by physicians who determine the priority level based on their clinical assessment.
 The orders are routed to CM to review for completeness of workup and/or information to schedule the appointment.
 The Medical Director now meets weekly with CM to discuss and review Specialty referrals for priority-level appropriateness.
-All decisions for approval and denial are documented, including the clinical justification for the decision. - VI.J.3.
+All decisions for approval and denial are documented, including the clinical justification for the decision. - The Assistant Medical Director and CM meet weekly to review assigned priority levels for appropriateness.
+Priority levels may change as a result of the review.
+Provider training is frequently provided as a result of the weekly meetings. - VI.J.3.
 SUBSTANTIAL COMPLIANCE - If a request does not have enough supportive documents to justify approval, it is immediately routed to the Medical Director to approve prior to workup and to the ordering provider to provide further detail.
 The referrals are closely monitored until completed.
 If there is a denial, CM will schedule a provider sick call so the ordering provider can discuss the denial with the patient. - VI.J.4.
 PARTIAL COMPLIANCE - If the specialty service is denied, CM will schedule a provider sick call so the ordering provider can discuss the decision with the patient.
 The patient is then informed of the appeal process.
-This provision will move into Substantial Compliance when we can monitor this process with evidence to support.

-Referrals are typically denied when there is a specialty service that must occur prior to the service the patient was referred to.
+This provision will move into Substantial Compliance when we can monitor this process with evidence to support. - Referrals are typically denied when there is a specialty service that must occur prior to the service the patient was referred to.
 The ordering provider is given the information so the correct service can happen first.
 For example, providers have referred patients to surgery prior to receiving a surgery consultation by a specialist first.
 The surgery referral will be denied and the provider will be informed that a consultation will need to occur first.